BinomialLLC/basis_universal/README.md

 Building the WASM Modules with [Emscripten](https://emscripten.org/)
 --------------------------------------------------------------------

-Both the transcoder and encoder may be compiled using emscripten to WebAssembly and used on the web.
-A set of JavaScript wrappers to the codec, written in C++ with emscripten extensions, is located in [`webgl/transcoding/basis_wrappers.cpp`](https://github.com/BinomialLLC/basis_universal/blob/master/webgl/transcoder/basis_wrappers.cpp).
+Both the transcoder and encoder may be compiled using Emscripten to WebAssembly and used on the web.
+A set of JavaScript wrappers to the codec, written in C++ with Emscripten extensions, is located in [`webgl/transcoding/basis_wrappers.cpp`](https://github.com/BinomialLLC/basis_universal/blob/master/webgl/transcoder/basis_wrappers.cpp).
 The JavaScript wrapper supports nearly all features and modes, including texture video.
 See the [README.md](https://github.com/BinomialLLC/basis_universal/tree/master/webgl) and CMakeLists.txt files in `webgl/transcoder` and `webgl/encoder`.

-To build the WASM transcoder, after installing emscripten:
+To build the WASM transcoder, after installing Emscripten:

 ```
 cd webgl/transcoder/build